vishalmysore/Tools4AI/README.md

+# Rapid Start
+Do you want to start building ASAP , Look at Rapid start here https://github.com/vishalmysore/simplelam

 # Tools4AI
 Tools4AI is 100% Java implementation of Large Action Model (LAM) and can act as LLM agent for integraetion with enterprise Java applications.